mikependon/RepoDB/README.md

 ## Community

-Though RepoDb is a micro-ORM, it really requires significant amount of time and effort to maintain.
-Furthermore, RepoDb is rapidly expanding its capability to further support other RDBMS data-providers (in which each implementation differs from each other).
+RepoDb is rapidly expanding its capability to further support other RDBMS data-providers (in which each implementation differs from each other).
+Though it is a micro-ORM, but it really requires significant amount of time and effort to maintain.

-RepoDb is open for *community contributions* to further enhance the features and as well the *community engagements*.
+We are open for *community contributions* to further enhance the features of the library and as well the *community engagements*.

 ### Community engagements